 During the overall reset the entire user memory is erased.
 Data located in the memory card is not affected.
+If you have assigned IP address data to your CP 343, these remain until there is a new PowerON.

 You have 2 options to initiate an overall reset:

-- Overall reset by means of the operating mode switch - Overall reset by means of a configuration tool like e.g. the Siemens SIMATIC Manager
+- initiate the overall reset by means of the operating mode switch - initiate the overall reset by means of the Siemens SIMATIC Manager